 In this article, you’ll learn the deductions you can make and what paperwork you must keep in support of your claims.

 You are a business in all but name

 As a property investor and buy-to-let landlord, you are running a business.
-The main difference between owning property as a personal name and as a limited company is the way in which you are taxed.
+The main difference between owning property as a personal name and as a limited company is the way in which you are paying property tax.

 Setting up as a limited company to invest in property might be beneficial, especially for those growing a property portfolio or who are higher rate taxpayers.
 The way that mortgage interest is treated is more advantageous in a company structure.

 In this article, I examine the deductions that can be made by individual property investors.
-As you’ll discover, even though you won’t be taxed in the same way as a business, it’s important that you approach life as a buy-to-let landlord with a business-like attitude.
-After all, you do want to reduce your tax bill, don’t you?
+As you’ll discover, even though you won’t be be paying property tax in the same way as a business, it’s important that you approach life as a buy-to-let landlord with a business-like attitude.
+After all, you do want to reduce your property tax bill, don’t you?

 Expenses you can claim

 In the running of your buy-to-let business, you will incur expenses.
 Some are obvious, while others are less so.
 Generally, anything that you pay out to keep your business running can be claimed against your rental income to reduce property tax.
 These are called ‘allowable expenses’, and include:

 - Landlord insurance premiums